motion/orbit/next.md

 - clamp titles of context items (clamp=2)
 - dont show pin if already pinned (show that its pinned)
 - dont show the exact same item in context for itself

-# next
 - finish buckets
   - needs to take you back home when changing bucket

+# next
+- slack integration get last message
+  - selection
+- hover to see tooltip peek (test if it be done in same browserwindow)
+- add preview of body contents when showing items
+- hiding should remove pointer events
+- dont focus search on open
 - settings pane: general settings + integrations split out + working open/close
 - make stack link to url so that hmr doesnt lose state
 - return focus to previous window on hide ora
 - need to do bolding inside ui.text so it works well with clamps
-- add preview of body contents when showing items
-- hover to see tooltip peek (test if it be done in same browserwindow)
 - :bug: once you pin the results disappear
 - :bug: prevent click going to url unless window is focused
 - :bug: popover flicker